 Happy Spring!
 Nature has a recurring cycle of four seasons - winter, spring, summer and fall.
-As such, in my community, now is time to plant seeds for a fall harvest, watch flowers bloom, and enjoy summer weather in a few months.
+As such, in my community, now is the time to plant seeds for a fall harvest, watch flowers bloom, and enjoy summer weather in a few months.
 Gardening is a step-by-step process.
 First you till the soil, then you plant the seeds, water the seeds and hope for the best.
 Some seeds grow only in specific climates.
 Gardening is sowing and reaping; Everything happens in stages.
-Likewise, human personality development progresses in stages, as well based on some theories.
+Likewise, human personality development progresses in stages, as well according to some theories.
 Recently, I researched Erik Erikson's Eight Stages of Psychosocial Development which broadened my outlook.
 Let's discuss…..

 Who was Erik Erikson?

 Erik Erikson (1902-1994), a Danish-German-American psychoanalyst and developmental psychologist, is best known for his theories on the psychological development of human beings.
 Erikson is credited with coining the phrase "Identity Crisis."
 Erikson became interested in studying psychoanalysis after meeting Anna Freud, daughter of Sigmund Freud.
 Erikson, who never earned a college degree, studied at the Vienna Psychoanalytic Institute through the Montessori method.
 He taught at both Yale and Harvard.
 He retired from Harvard in 1970.

 Erikson is one of the pioneers of ego psychology which emphasized the crucial role the environment plays in the security, intellectual and social development of children.